METALS-Nickel, copper lead Shanghai metals down

 * OIL VS ELECTRIC: A rapid adoption of electric vehicles could cause world oil demand to reach a plateau in the second half of the 2030s, OPEC said in a report, a potential setback for the oil exporter group’s longer term prospects.

-* LONDON COPPER: LME copper was slightly weaker at $6,807 a tonne, following a 2.1 percent loss overnight.
+* LONDON COPPER: LME copper was slightly firmer at $6,843 a tonne, partially offsetting a 2.1 percent loss overnight.

 Three month LME copper